 3. Stakeholders Relationship Committee

-4. Risk Management Committee and
+4. Risk Management Committee

-5. Corporate Social Responsibility Committee.
+5. Corporate Social Responsibility Committee REMUNERATION POLICY

 The Remuneration Policy of the Company is attached to the Report on CorporateGovernance forming part of this Directors' Report.

-The Vigil Mechanism established by the Company empowers the directors and employees andother concern to report their genuine concerns relating to the Company and provides foradequate safeguards against victimisation who uses such mechanism and also provides fordirect access to the Chairperson of the Audit Committee in exceptional cases.
+The Vigil Mechanism established by the Company empowers the directors and employees andother concern to report their genuine concerns relating to the Company and provides foradequate safeguards against victimisation of those who use such mechanism and alsoprovides for direct access to the Chairperson of the Audit Committee in exceptional cases.

-Business risks exist for every enterprise having national and international exposure.The Company has a Risk Management Policy to control and minimise the risk factors of theCompany and is being implemented by the Risk ManagementCommittee.
-A brief detail on the Risk Management and the key business risks identified bythe Company and its mitigation plans are provided at Page No. 24 of this Annual Report.
+Business risks exist for every enterprise having national and international exposure.The Company has a Risk Management Policy to control and minimise the risk factors of theCompany and the said Policy is being implemented and monitored by the Risk ManagementCommittee.
+A brief detail on the Risk Management and the key business risks identified bythe Company and its mitigation plans are provided at Page No. 44 of this Annual Report.

 CORPORATE SOCIAL RESPONSIBILITY

-Your Company did not accept any deposit from the public within the meaning of Section 73of the Companies Act 2013 read with the Companies (Acceptance of Deposits) Rules2014 during the year 2016-17 and as such no amount of principal interest unpaidor unclaimed deposit remained unpaid or unclaimed or was outstanding as on the Balance Sheetdate.
+The Company did not accept any deposit from the public within the meaning of Section 73of the Companies Act 2013 read with the Companies (Acceptance of Deposits) Rules 2014during the financial year 2020-2021 and as such no amount of principal interest unpaidor unclaimed deposit remained unpaid or unclaimed or was outstanding as on the BalanceSheet date.

-Your Company's credit rating continues to be "CARE A+" for its long-term bankfacilities and "CARE A1+" for short-term bank facilities as assigned by CAREindicating strong capacity for timely payment of its debt obligations and carries thelowest possible credit risk.
+The Company's credit rating from CARE continues to be CARE AA; Stable' (i.e.Double A; Outlook: Stable) for longterm bank facilities and CARE A1+' (i.e. A OnePlus) for short-term bank facilities indicating that the Company has strong capacity fortimely payment of debt obligations and carries low credit risk.

 STATEMENT IN RESPECT OF ADEQUACY OF INTERNAL FINANCIAL CONTROLS WITH REFERENCE TO THEFINANCIAL STATEMENT

 The internal control systems of the Company are brought under regular review andevaluations in consultation with the internal auditors.
 The Company's internal controlsystems are commensurate with the Company's size and nature of business of the Companyenabling it to safeguard assets prevent and detect frauds as well as otherirregularities.
 The Internal Audit is conducted periodically across all locations of theCompany by firms of Chartered Accountants who verify and report on the efficiency andeffectiveness of internal controls.

 The Management is responsible for the Company's internal financial control overfinancial reporting and the financial reporting process.
 The Audit Committee reviews theinternal financial control over financial reporting to ensure that the accounts of theCompany are properly maintained in accordance with the prevailing laws and regulations.